 As mentioned above, the UNFCCC needed more concrete ambitions.
 The possibility to create these was stated in article 17 of the convention.
 This article allows for suggestions on additional protocols that states concrete actions.
 Following this article, the Kyoto protocol was created in 1997.
 It established a binding agreement that stated clear reductions of greenhouse gases.
 In other words, the Kyoto protocol is the first implementation of actual measurements of the UNFCCC.
 It expired in 2020 and was replaced by the current, and more ambitious, Paris Agreement.

 The Paris Agreement

 For the Paris Agreement to function, a minimum of 55 countries had to sign it.
-This is equivalent to about 55 % of the worlds total emissions.
-Luckily, 175 nations signed the agreement as soon as it was possible, namely on the 22nd of April 2016.
+This was equivalent to about 55 % of the worlds total emissions.
+Luckily, 175 nations signed the agreement as soon as it was possible, on the 22nd of April 2016.
 Amongst the signing nations were China and the US, who together stand for about 40 % of the global emissions.
 Since the signing of the agreement was so successful, the Paris Agreement is seen as a global victory.

 The NDCs of the Paris Agreement